tmiklas/tbeam-helium-mapper/README.md

 The specific details for adding a Mapper or Cargo integration use a different edge node device than the one detailed here.
 When prompted to add a function decoder, be sure to use the following decoder.
 Note: This decoder can also be found within this project in the console-decoders directory.

-5. Open this project file ```main/main.ino``` with the Arduino IDE Verify/Compile the project.
-If the compile is successful upload the application to your TTGO T-Beam.
+~~5.
+Open this project file ```main/main.ino``` with the Arduino IDE Verify/Compile the project.
+If the compile is successful upload the application to your TTGO T-Beam.~~
+Filenames with `.ino` are a holdover from Arduino IDE.
+Do not use Arduino IDE to compile this build; use PlatformIO instead.

 6. Disconnect and turn on the device and once a GPS lock is acquired, the device should start sending data to the Helium network and Helium Mapper or Helium Cargo depending upon which you configured in step 6.